ValParCH/ValparCH/material_assistance/README.md

 the file C_gain_XXXX.csv comports the values averaged over the desired time period, and divided to get a value per pixel (as opposed to per hectare; *625/10 000).

-the folder "rasters" is copied from the carbon_storage NCP.

 ### Flow